StefanLjiljak/keep-footer-at-the-bottom/README.md

-# Keeping Footer at the Bottom of the Page (HTML & CSS)
+# Keeping Footer at the Bottom of the Page, Mobile 1st (HTML & CSS)

 - https://stefanljiljak.github.io/keep-footer-at-the-bottom/